s4fwan/W3Mod-ShowDismantleComponentsQuantity/README.md

-**Component Quantity Received on Dismantle Screen** is a mod for **The Witcher 3: Wild Hunt v.4.0 (NGE)** that displays how many crafting components will be received upon dismantling an item, in the **Dismantle** screen of the craftsman UI.
+**Component Quantity Gain on Dismantle Screen** is a mod for **The Witcher 3: Wild Hunt v.4.0 (NGE)** that displays how many crafting components will be received upon dismantling an item, in the **Dismantle** screen of the craftsman UI.

 ## **Features**